 As the put seller, there’s a chance you may be assigned shares if the put buyer exercises the option.
 When this happens, you’re assuming ownership of the underlying stock at its strike price.
 Setting aside the cash for this transaction ahead of time allows you to prepare for this scenario.

-Remember that 1 put option contract equals 100 shares of the underlying stock.
-So you’d have to multiply the strike price by 100 in order to figure out the amount you should be setting aside.
+Remember that 1 option contract equals 100 shares of the underlying stock.
+So you’d have to multiply the strike price by 100 times the number of contracts in order to figure out the amount you should be setting aside.

 Step 2: Selling a put option